tracylooloo/SecurityThiefDemo/README.md

 * ##### Alexa Skill Three: LED Strip
+The hardware used in this skill were RGB LED strip, raspberry pi, breadboard, mosfets, wires, power jack adpaters, power source, and Echo Dot.

 ![Wiring Diagram](images/WiringDiagram.png)
 < Insert Picture and explanation of Your Wiring Diagram here >